 Clearly, if f is OBIC, then it is also LOBIC.
 In general, LOBIC is a very weak incentive compatibility requirement since it requires only a small subset of incentive constraints to hold.
-Further, LOBIC may not imply OBIC even in the local domain - local domain only requires that LDSIC implies DSIC.
+We do not know if LOBIC implies OBIC in a local domain - by definition, LDSIC implies DSIC in a local domain.